Michelle F. Moseley Counseling

 FEATURED: Living with High-Functioning Depression

-Dealing with depression while still being able to meet daily demands is often referred to as high-funtioning depression.
+Dealing with depression while still being able to meet daily demands is often referred to as high-functioning depression.

 There is no official diagnosis of “High-Functioning Depression.”